xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - An object may also have additional data associated with it, for example a numerical value used to control the size of an array, or a string used to define a greeting message.

 Most objects are simple selections and do not have any additional data associated to them.
 For certain objects it makes sense to have the ability to disable that object or to enable it and associate data as well.
 Finally, when constructing an option hierarchy it is occasionally useful to have objects which serve only as placeholders.
 The `valueType` property can be used to control all this.
 There are several possible values.
-It should be noted that the inactive state of an option takes priority over the enabled state: if an object is inactive then it is automatically not enabled, so no `#define`'s will be generated and any build-related properties such as `sourceFile` will be ignored.
+It should be noted that the inactive state of an option takes priority over the enabled state: if an object is inactive then it is automatically not enabled, so no `#define`'s will be generated and any build-related properties such as `compilerSourceFiles` will be ignored.

 Object with the `configurable` property set to *false* are not configurable (or not writeable), which means that the user cannot change neither the boolean part nor the data part in the configuration tools.

 - enabled - is intended mainly for completeness, and is rarely needed.
 Objects with this type do not have any additional data associated with them, so there is no way for users to modify the option.
 For the purposes of expression evaluation an active object with type *enabled* has the value *true*.
 For active objects, normal `#define` processing will take place, so typically a single `#define` will be generated using the object `generatedDefinition` and a value of (1).
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

 - none - is intended primarily for placeholder components in the hierarchy, although it can be used for other purposes.
 Objects with this type do not have any additional data associated with them.
 If active, such options can be manually enabled/disabled by the user (using the graphical or command line tools).
 For the purposes of expression evaluation an enabled object with type *none* has the value *true*.
 For enabled objects, normal `#define` processing will take place, so typically a single `#define` will be generated using the object `generatedDefinition` and a value of (1).
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

 - bool - have a boolean data associated with them which can be edited by the user.
 For the purposes of expression evaluation an enabled object with type *bool* has the value *true* or *false*.
 For enabled objects, normal `#define` processing will take place, so typically a single `#define` will be generated using the object `generatedDefinition` and a value of *true/false*.
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

 - int - have an integer data associated with them.
 For the purposes of expression evaluation an enabled object with type int has the value of the integer number associated.
 For enabled objects, normal `#define` processing will take place, so typically a single `#define` will be generated using the object `generatedDefinition` and an integer value.
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

 - float - have a float data associated with them.
 For the purposes of expression evaluation an enabled object with type float has the value of the float number associated.
 For enabled objects, normal `#define` processing will take place, so typically a single `#define` will be generated using the object `generatedDefinition` and a float value.
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

 - string - have a string associated with them.
 For the purposes of expression evaluation an enabled object with type string has the value of the associated string.
 For enabled objects, normal `#define` processing will take place, and two `#define` lines will be generated using the object `generatedDefinition` and the string value (if the string is empty the symbol name will be extended with _EMPTY_ instead of the value).
-Similarly build-related properties such as `sourceFile` will take effect.
+Similarly build-related properties such as `compilerSourceFiles` will take effect.

-Regular objects (`cdlOptions`, `cdlComponents`, `package`) have the *none* type by default, but this can be changed as desired.
+Regular objects (`cdlOptions`, `cdlComponents`, `cdlPackage`) have the *none* type by default, but this can be changed as desired.
 Interfaces have the *int* type, and this cannot be changed, since the value of an interface is a count of the number of active and enabled interfaces.
 Packages have the *string* type, and this cannot be changed, since the value of a package is the version.

 ### Example